-This is a complaint filed under Section 17 of the Consumer Protection Act, 1986 (hereinafter referred to as the Act for short) through power of attorney holder of the complainant, claiming compensation for alleged deficiency in service and unfair trade practice of the opposite parties.
+This is a complaint filed under Section 17 of the Consumer Protection Act, 1986 (hereinafter referred to as the Act for short) claiming compensation for alleged deficiency in service and unfair trade practice of the opposite parties.
+Second complainant is the wife of the first complainant.
 The 1st opposite party is a Private Limited Company engaged in the business of land development, construction and sale of apartments, villas and other residential structures.
-The 2nd opposite party is the Managing Director of the Company while the third opposite party is the Director of the 1st opposite party.
+The 2nd opposite party is the Managing Director of the Company while the other opposite parties are the Directors of the 1st opposite party.

 2. The opposite parties were in the process of executing an apartment project in a property admeasuring 45cents comprised in Survey No.2762 of Kowdiar Village located at TKD Road, Pattom, Thiruvananthapuram.
 The project was named "Samson & Sons NOVA Castle Apartment".
-The property is described more particularly in 'A' Schedule appended to the agreement .
-Opposite parties 2 and 3 persuaded the complainant to purchase an apartment in the project.
-According to them, it was a luxurious apartment having a built up area of 1700 sq.ft.
-He was also offered 1.153 cents of undivided interest in the land.
-The total cost of the apartment was represented to be Rs.84,00,000/-(Rupees Eighty Four Lakhs).
+The property is described more particularly in 'A' Schedule appended to the agreement.
+Opposite parties 2 to 5 persuaded the complainants to purchase an apartment in the project.
+According to them, it was a luxurious apartment having a built up area of 1694.70.
+He was also offered 1.15 cents of undivided interest in the land.
+The total cost of the apartment was represented to be Rs.85,00,000/(Rupees Eighty Five Lakhs).
 The apartment is more particularly described in Schedule 'B' appended to the agreement.
-On the basis of the representations made by opposite parties 2 and 3, the complainant agreed to purchase an apartment on the 12th floor of the building numbered as 12 B (type B) in the proposed project.
-Accordingly, an agreement was executed between the complainant and the 1st opposite party on 19.11.2013.
+On the basis of the representations made by opposite parties 2 to 5, the complainants agreed to purchase an apartment on the sixth floor of the building numbered as 6A (type A) in the proposed project.
+Accordingly, an agreement was executed between the complainants and the 1st opposite party on 28.03.2015 which is produced in original alongwith the complaint.